[ Printer Friendly Version ] [ Report Abuse ]

 "Come on, Jodie.
 You can tell me," he reassured.

 "Since when have you ever taken crushes seriously, Jodie?" joked Remus, trying to make the mood lighter.
-But when he met her eyes, he realized how utterly nervous and serious she was.
+But when he met her eyes, he realised how utterly nervous and serious she was.
 "Who is it, Jodie?"

 She stared down at her hands and mumbled, "JamesPotter."